For users who need to run Morphik on their own infrastructure, we provide two installation options: Direct Installation and Docker.

 3. Install colpali-engine (for multimodal document understanding)

-4. Build llama-cpp-python (Metal acceleration on Apple Silicon)
+4. Install or build llama-cpp-python (Metal on Apple Silicon, wheel on Windows)

 5. Launch the server via uv run start_server.py